 No matter your child’s age, the word spoiled is synonymous with unappealing characterizations for young and old children.
 Many parents believe that “spoiled” behavior is a normal part of development.
 They treat it as a phase that their little ones eventually grow out of as they get older.
 However, too frequently, this unappealing conduct carries over even into adulthood.
 Spoiling a child results in challenging behavior.1 It is also embarrassing for parents when out in public.
 And it interferes with a child’s ability to form and maintain healthy relationships with family, peers, and community members.

 Describing and labeling children as spoiled only functions to identify a problem.
 It does nothing to pinpoint the actual cause of the unwanted behavior, its effect on development, and what parents can do to avoid nurturing it.
-The truth is spoiled children are not at their core bratty, rude, or selfish.
+The truth is spoiled children are not, at their core, bratty, rude, or selfish.
 Instead, they are stuck in varying stages of emotional development that no longer suit their age and level of functioning.
 Parents need to look for three key signs and solutions during specific childhood periods to be proactive and prevent the unwanted behaviors that stem from spoiling.
-Below are signs you may be raising a spoiled child and what to do about it.
+Below are signs you may be raising a spoiled child and what to do about it to unspoil them.